UBC-CIC/Research-Innovation-Dashboard/docs/UserGuide.md

 ![alt text](images/userGuide/home01.png)
 ![alt text](images/userGuide/home02.png)

+#### NOTE: "Institution" in this document refers to the institution that deploys this solution.

 ## Researchers Search

 The search bar on this page returns researcher results that match the user inputted search term.
 Researchers that are adjunct professors will have a `*` character beside their name.
 Filters for researchers can be found on the left hand sidebar.
 There are 2 categories to filter by (Department, Faculty).